 Successful completion of this program leads to the Learning Behavior Specialist (LBS) I license.
 Candidates pursuing the LBS I license may or may not be licensed educators.
 Requirements for graduate students seeking LBS I license varies depending on their previous coursework.
-Candidates must have coursework in educational psychology, methods of teaching mathematics and methods of teaching reading.
+Candidates must have coursework in educational psychology, methods of teaching mathematics for elementary school and methods of teaching reading for elementary school.
 These courses will be included in the program schedule for individuals who need them.

-Program Requirements (33 to 36 credits, plus necessary credits to fulfill the program requirement):
+Program Requirements (33 to 36 credit hours, plus necessary credits to fulfill the program requirement)

 Graduate students must successfully complete the following courses as program requirements: